mui/material-ui/docs/src/pages/components/slider/slider.md

 ### Minimum distance

-You can enforce minimum distance between values in the `onChange` event handler.
+You can enforce a minimum distance between values in the `onChange` event handler.
 By default, when you move the pointer over a thumb while dragging another thumb, the active thumb will swap to the hovered thumb.
 You can disable this behavior with the `disableSwap` prop.
 If you want the range to shift when reaching minimum distance, you can utilize the `activeThumb` parameter in `onChange`.